2008 United States House of Representatives elections in Colorado: District 4

+Predictions

 District 5

-Freshman Republican incumbent Doug Lamborn won against Democratic nominee Hal Bidlack, a Clinton administration National Security Council official, and Independent Rich Hand campaign website, running as a write-in candidate.
+Freshman Republican incumbent Doug Lamborn won against Democratic nominee Hal Bidlack, a Clinton administration National Security Council official, and Independent Rich Hand, running as a write-in candidate.
 The district is based in heavily Republican Colorado Springs.
-CQ Politics forecasted the race as 'Safe Republican'.

 Lamborn got bad press when two constituents accused him of making a threatening phone call in response to a critical letter they wrote.
 He won against Jeff Crank and Bentley Rayburn, more moderate Republicans who had also run in 2006, in the Republican primary.
 In 2006, Lamborn had narrowly won a nasty multi-candidate primary with 27% of the vote, despite previous representative Joel Hefley's endorsement of Crank, citing Lamborn's "sleazy" campaign.
 Crank and Rayburn thus came to a gentleman's agreement - they would jointly conduct a poll of the primary, and whoever of the two of them was in third place would drop out and endorse the other, so as to have a better chance of defeating Lamborn.
 Rayburn came third in the poll, but he refused to drop out and Lamborn won the primary with 44% of the vote.
 Amid worries of vulnerability, Lamborn then won the general election by a 59%-41% margin, becoming the highest vote getter for a GOP Congressional candidate in the state in the 2006 cycle.

+Predictions

 District 6

 Republican nominee Mike Coffman won against Democratic nominee Hank Eng.
 CQ Politics, The Cook Political Report and The Rothenberg Political Report all forecasted the race as 'Safe Republican', despite some minor controversies surrounding Mike Coffman and Colorado Ethics Watch.

 Eng ran unopposed in the Democratic Primary.
 Coffman defeated a crowded field of candidates including Ted Harvey, Steve Ward, and Will Armstrong (who was endorsed by the State GOP).
 Republican incumbent Tom Tancredo, who held the seat since 1999, decided to retire leaving it an open seat.
 His seat was considered to be the most Republican-dominated district of the Denver-area seats and was also one of the wealthiest in the nation.
 Tancredo was the second highest vote getter for a Republican congressional candidate statewide (59%-40%) in 2006, just behind Doug Lamborn in the 5th district.
 The district includes Columbine High School, which was devastated in a tragic 1999 school massacre.

+Predictions

 District 7

 Democratic incumbent Ed Perlmutter, who had represented this district since 2007, won against Republican nominee John W. Lerew.
-CQ Politics forecasted the race as 'Safe Democrat'.

 In 2006, Perlmutter won 55% of the vote in this suburban Denver district that narrowly went to John Kerry with 52% in 2004.
 The district's voter registration was split, with independents constituting a slim plurality of 35% compared to Democrats (34%) and Republicans (31%).